Mapúa University

 Mapúa University (Pamantasang Mapúa), also known simply as Mapúa or MU, is a private research-oriented non-sectarian university located in Metro Manila, Philippines.
-The university was founded in 1925 by the first registered Filipino architect, Tomás Mapúa, a graduate of Cornell University in New York.
+The university was founded in 1925 by the first registered Filipino architect, Tomás Mapúa, a graduate of Cornell University in New York, US.
 In 2000, the university was acquired by the Yuchengco Group of Companies.

-The university's main campus is located in the historic district of Intramuros in Manila, while a satellite campus is located in Makati.
+The university's main campus is located in the historic Intramuros district of Manila, with a satellite campus located in Makati.
 The university is home to 10 degree-granting colleges and one secondary school department.
 It has nine programs recognized by the Commission on Higher Education (CHED) as Centers of Excellence and Centers of Development.
 It also has 11 programs accredited by ABET, becoming the first university in Southeast Asia to receive accreditation from the organization.
 The university also owns and operates the Mapúa Malayan Colleges Laguna, the Mapúa Malayan Colleges Mindanao, and the Malayan High School of Science.

 History

 Early years

-The institution was founded as the Mapúa Institute of Technology on January 25, 1925, by Tomás B. Mapúa, a graduate of Cornell University and the first registered Filipino architect and civil engineer Gonzalo T. Vales.
-At first, the institute only offered Architecture and Civil engineering programs.
-It is the first educational institution in the Philippines to offer a Bachelor's degree in Architecture.
+Founded as the Mapúa Institute of Technology on January 25, 1925, by Tomás B. Mapúa, a graduate of Cornell University and the first registered Filipino architect and civil engineer Gonzalo T. Vales as an Architecture and Civil engineering school, it is the first institution in the Philippines to offer a Bachelor's degree in Architecture.
 When the school opened in 1925, there were 75 students and 15 faculty members.
 Classes were held in a rented commercial building in Carriedo Street near FEATI University in Quiapo, Manila.
 In 1928, the Mapúa High School was established in Doroteo Jose Street through Rizal Avenue in Santa Cruz, Manila.
 In 1930, Mapúa joined the National Collegiate Athletic Association as the Mapúa Cardinals.